Three things strike me when I arrive in Nairobi.

 As a solo woman, I felt safe enough around Nairobi, but I did take precautions.
 I used a recommended driver and stayed at guesthouses and hotels that were also recommended.
 I also went out at night on my own, although I made sure I had a familiar taxi waiting for me.
 Most houses and buildings have security and locked gates and once you’re inside, there’s no reason to feel afraid.

 I was careful with my belongings, avoiding a backpack because I couldn’t monitor anything happening behind me (and my pack doesn’t lock).
 Instead, I carried an anti-theft bag during my visit (this one).

 So yes, I’d be cautious in Nairobi, but I wouldn’t let fear ruin my Kenya vacation.

-With a heavy work schedule I only had a day to visit Nairobi and in that day, I was transported straight to the savanna.
+With a heavy work schedule, I only had one day in Nairobi and in that day, I was transported straight to the savanna.

 Here’s how I did it.

 Kenya is home to the major mammals that roamed the earth millennia ago.